 - There will be no additional tuition cost to cross-registered students.

-- Contact Dr. Christina Isabelli, Modern Languages & Literature Department Chair by email if you have questions.
+- Contact the Modern Languages & Literature Department Chair by email if you have questions.

 Many government and private agencies offer scholarships to students studying Chinese.
 Opportunities include those listed below.
 See the Center for Global Engagement for more information: